Army Air Corps

 During airborne operations, troops either jumped into action from aircraft or were loaded into gliders with their weapons and vehicles.
 They were towed to the drop zone by Royal Air Force aircraft.
 Upon landing, the glider pilots fought alongside their infantry passengers.
 The Corps and its constituent units saw action in the airborne landings in Sicily (1943), Normandy (1944), Arnhem (1944) and the Rhine crossings (1945).
 The Special Air Service (SAS) joined the Corps in March 1944.

 In August 1949, the Army Air Corps was broken up.
 The SAS regained its independent status, while The Parachute Regiment and The Glider Pilot Regiment formed a new Glider Pilot and Parachute Corps.
 Many of the glider pilots at that time, transferred to flying powered aircraft with the RAF Air Observation Post (AOP) Squadrons.

 In 1957, The Glider Pilot and Parachute Corps was renamed – The Parachute Regiment.
 The Glider Pilot Regiment merged its remaining personnel with the AOP squadrons to form a new Army Air Corps.
 This second AAC soon began to equip with helicopters as well as fixed-wing aircraft.

-Initially used for reconnaissance, directing artillery fire and general transport flying, it took on a combat role in Malaya (1948-60), Borneo (1962-67) and Aden (1964-67).
-It formally became a direct-fire arm in 1972.
+The AAC was initially used for reconnaissance, directing artillery fire and general transport flying duties.
+It started this combat role in Malaya (1948-60), Borneo (1962-67) and Aden (1964-67).
+The Corps formally became a direct-fire arm in 1972.